Contrary to popular belief, working remotely is pretty hard.

 Also, use your breaks to take care of stuff.
 Whether it’s paying stuff online or checking in of family, it’ll be beneficial to you.

-Stay In Touch With The People From Your Office
+6. Stay in Touch With The People From Your Office

-You may not be working within your office any more, but you definitely need to keep the same kind of environment and communication with your team.
+You may not be working within your office anymore, but you still need to keep the same kind of environment and communication with your team.

 Find a good way to keep the company culture alive by using things like video chatting and messaging around.
 And make sure when you guys are doing so, have a little fun with it.